everpress-co/mailster/readme.txt

 == Changelog ==

 * fixed: bounces weren't handled correctly in some cases
-* fixed: Styles were not applied correctly while sending tests
+* fixed: styles were not applied correctly while sending tests
 * fixed: Subscriber import with coma separated lists causes that new created lists were not assigned correctly
+* fixed: wrong DKIM record on some installations
+* fixed: error output on wrong formatted HTML in excerpts
+* added: option to export ratings
 * improved: URLs for some social services
 * improved: datepicker is no longer triggered on datefields if operator is a regular expression